graphql-python/graphene-sqlalchemy/docs/starter.rst

 It is important to provide a session for graphene-sqlalchemy to resolve the models.
 In this example, it is provided using the GraphQL context.
-See :ref:`querying` for other ways to implement this.
+See :doc:`tips` for other ways to implement this.

 You may also subclass SQLAlchemyObjectType by providing